-Telogen Effluvium is a common form of hair loss which happens when a bigger percentage of your hair follicles than normal, go into the resting phase and stay there which means old hair is shedding without new coming in as fast as usual.
+Telogen Effluvium is a common form of hair loss which happens when a larger than normal percentage of your hair follicles go into the resting phase and stay there – meaning old hair is shedding without new coming in as fast as usual.
 To understand the condition, you’ll first need some basic understanding of the hair growth cycle.

-Each strand of hair go through three distinct phases: the Anagen Phase – the growth period when the strand will grow about ½ inch every 28 days, a phase that can last for 2-5 years; the Catagen Phase – a transitional period at the end of the Anagen Phase that lasts for about 10 days; and the Telogen Phase – a 30-day “resting” phase during which your dead hair will be released and shed.
+Each strand of hair goes through three distinct phases.
+The Anlagen Phase – the growth period when the strand will grow about ½ inch every 28 days, a phase that can last for 2-5 years.
+The Catagen Phase – a transitional period at the end of the Anagen Phase that lasts for about 10 days.
+Lastly the Telogen Phase – a 30-day “resting” phase during which your dead hair will be released and shed.

 Normally about 80-90% of your hair follicles are in the Anagen Phase.
 Telogen Effluvium happens when this number drops and more hair follicles go into – and stay longer in – the Telogen Phase, where no new hair starts to grow from the resting follicles.
 This leads to the condition known as Telogen Effluvium, which is characterized by noticeable hair loss.

 The Good News about Telogen Effluvium

 As we have said before – hair loss is not caused by just one thing.
 Rather, it is the result of many things (often occurring simultaneously), such as aging, hormonal imbalance, illness, medications, poor circulation, scalp infections and more.

 There are many reasons why someone might develop Telogen Effluvium, such as stress, poor diet, physical trauma, vaccinations or hormonal changes like those that happen to a woman just after giving birth.
 The good news is that it can be reversible.

 How to Stop Telogen Effluvium